talmolab/sleap/docs/help.md

 ### I've found a bug or have another problem!

-Feel free to [start a discussion](https://github.com/talmolab/sleap/discussions) for help from the developers and community.
+Feel free to [start a discussion](https://github.com/talmolab/sleap/discussions) to get help from the developers and community.
 Or [open an issue](https://github.com/talmolab/sleap/issues) and we'll get back to you as soon as we can!

 ### Can I just talk to someone?